JetBrains/intellij-sdk-docs/tutorials/custom_language_support/code_style_settings.md

 ```

 ## 16.3.
 Register the Code Style Settings Provider
-The `SimpleCodeStyleSettingsProvider` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `codeStyleSettingsProvider` extension point.
+The `SimpleCodeStyleSettingsProvider` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.codeStyleSettingsProvider` extension point.
 ```xml
   <extensions defaultExtensionNs="com.intellij">
     <codeStyleSettingsProvider implementation="org.intellij.sdk.language.SimpleCodeStyleSettingsProvider"/>